terrorobe/evcc/FEATURE_BATTERY_PLANNING.md

     charging:
       maxChargeRateKw: 5.0         # Maximum charging rate in kW (used for time estimates)

-    # Emergency and safety fallbacks
+    # Note: Emergency charging handled by socRange.emergencyMin threshold
-    safety:
-      emergencyChargeSoc: 15       # Always charge below this SoC regardless of prices
-      # Note: When disabled or rate data unavailable, system defers to existing battery logic
+    # When disabled or rate data unavailable, system defers to existing battery logic

 ```